ilyasergey/YSC2229/source/week-13-convex-hulls.rst

 * File: ``ConvexHulls.ml``

-In the last chapter of our brief introduction to problems, techniques, and algorithms of computational geometry, we take a look at a very simple yet practically relevant problem: constructing a convex hull of a set of points.
+In the last section of our brief introduction to problems, techniques, and algorithms of computational geometry, we take a look at a very simple yet practically relevant problem: constructing a convex hull of a set of points.
 A convex hull for a set of points :math:`S` is a